030722-VA-SRE/bijaya_shrestha/README.txt

 * Exceptions

 Features:
-* abled to use Https verbs like get, post and pull for http request and respone.
+* abled to use dttps verbs like get, post and pull for http request and respone.
 * abled to record the log and metrics in seperate application.log using logback spring configuration.
 * abled to display the log and metrics charts and table in Grafana using promtail, loki and prometheus.
 * abled to use different types dependencies using Maven tools.
-* able to use containerized applications using docker and docker-compose.
+* abled to use containerized applications using docker and docker-compose.
-* able to use postgreSQL database using data.sql file.
+* abled to use postgreSQL database using data.sql file.

 useable Commands
 -> docker build -t proj